An immediate denture is a complete denture or partial denture inserted on the same day, immediately following the removal of natural teeth.

 The biggest advantage of post-immediate dentures is the ability to try your new dentures in your mouth before completion.
 The degree of satisfaction with this method is increased twofold, especially if you are looking for a functional and aesthetically pleasing change.

-The decision you make in regard to immediate or post-immediate dentures will be determined by your unique situation with the help of the Denturist.
+The decision you make regarding immediate or post-immediate dentures will be determined by your unique situation with the help of the Denturist.
 It is important to note that the longer you wait before the first impressions are taken the better the outcome of your new dentures.

 In time, your dentures will lose their smooth, shiny finish due to scrubbing them with a denture brush or by the very nature of the foods we eat.
 Once this smooth surface is gone, stains and plaque will be harder to remove.
 You should return to your Denturist to have your dentures polished approximately every six months.